HaozheLiu-ST/A-Benchmark-Database-using-Optical-Coherence-Tomography-for-Fingerprints/README.md

 Since each sampling of the device is to acquire a set of 400 consecutive cross-sectional images, all of these images needs to be stored in a single folder.
 Two sets of data were captured from each of the eight fingers (i.e., thumb, index, middle and ring fingers on both right and left hands) of the subjects.
 Therefore, we need to create a home folder named Subject ID which contain 16(2*8) subfolders.
 The naming for each of the subfolders is the same, that is Finger ID - gender - Capture Order.
 The naming of the Finger ID is listed in this TABLE.

 <img src="./src/folder.png" width = "50%" height = "25%" div align = center />

+Now there are two kinds of databases: one has less fingertips with small storage, the other has the whole data.

 ---
 ## Data Description